NickGrunert/master-thesis/modules/02_algorithm.typ

     A substantial number of comparisons between Sobel and Canny detection have been documented.
     The Sobel filter's most notable strength is its simplicity, which is advantageous in applications where rapid execution is paramount @Sobel1.
     However, the temporal efficiency of the process is not a primary concern; instead, the emphasis is placed on the quality of the results obtained.
     Canny's superior performance is attributable to its capacity for enhanced parameter tuning, a feature that is particularly advantageous in achieving more precise edge detection @Sobel3.
-    This is a notable benefit, given that this work does involve the use of low-resolution images.

     The determination of the optimal values for the lower and upper threshold will necessitate a process of experimentation and will vary between houses.
     There have been suggestions of dynamically calculating the threshold values based on the gradient's median value @Canny3.